- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 LGBTQIA+ Individuals

-Research has shown that gender identity and sexual orientation play a role in many aspects of body image, and may make someone more susceptible to developing eating disorders.
+Research has shown that gender identity and sexual orientation play a role in many aspects of body image, and certain categories of sexuality and gender are linked to higher rates of disordered eating and eating disorders.

-One study found anorexia nervosa, bulimia nervosa, and binge eating disorder (BED) to occur at especially high rates among transgender men and women, when compared to cisgender peers.
-[8]
+One study found anorexia nervosa, bulimia nervosa, and binge eating disorder (BED) to occur at exceptionally high rates among transgender men and women, when compared to cisgender peers.5

-Another showed that people of certain sexual orientations were more likely to physically compare themselves to others and experience body dissatisfaction, with researchers suggesting that different cultural standards among the LGBTQIA+ community may play a role.
-[6]
+Another showed that people of specific sexual orientations were more likely to physically compare themselves to others and experience body dissatisfaction, with researchers suggesting that different cultural standards among the LGBTQIA+ community may play a role.6

 Athletes

-Athletes also face significant pressure to maintain a specific body type or weight for optimal performance, whether it’s an emphasis on a slimmer body, a more muscular body, or a specific body shape that’s revered in a particular sport.
+Athletes also face significant pressure to maintain a specific body type or weight for optimal performance, whether it’s an emphasis on a slimmer body, a more muscular body, or a particular body shape that’s revered in a specific sport.

 A constant focus on physical health, exercise, and diet can also play a role in developing an eating disorder or making an eating disorder worse.
-In fact, athletes tend to have higher rates of disordered eating behaviors when compared to other populations, with one study finding 13.5% of athletes showcasing disordered eating attitudes or behaviors compared to 4.5% of non-athletes.
-[7]
+In fact, athletes tend to have higher rates of disordered eating behaviors when compared to other populations, with one study finding that up to 8% of male-identifying athletes and 33% of female-identifying athletes screened positive for disordered eating behaviors.
+These rates were also deemed higher than those in non-athletes.7

 Once again, recognizing the impact of these particular issues and the different ways they may influence different groups is critical in developing more inclusive and effective treatments for eating disorders.